bluekitchen/btstack/port/esp32/README.md

 # Acknowledgments

-First HCI Reset was sent to Bluetooth chipset [Matt Kelly](https://github.com/mattkelly)
+First HCI Reset was sent to Bluetooth chipset by [@mattkelly](https://github.com/mattkelly)